photoprism/photoprism/docker/examples/cloud/README.txt

   https://<YOUR SERVER IP>/

 in a Web browser and log in using the initial admin password shown by the script.
-You may also see it by running
+You may also see the initial password by running

   cat /root/.initial-password.txt

-in a terminal.
+as root on your server.
+To open a terminal:

+  ssh root@<YOUR SERVER IP>

 Data and all config files related to PhotoPrism can be found in